eProsima/Fast-DDS-docs/docs/fastdds/library_overview/includes/functionalities.rst

 * Authentication of remote DomainParticipants.
   The **DDS:Auth:PKI-DH** plugin provides authentication using a trusted Certificate Authority (CA) and ECDSA Digital Signature Algorithms to perform the mutual authentication.
-  It also establishes a shared secret using Elliptic Curve Diffie-Hellman (ECDH) Key Agreement protocol.
+  It also establishes a shared secret using either Elliptic Curve Diffie-Hellman (ECDH) or MODP-2048 Diffie-Hellman (DH) as Key Agreement protocol.
 * Access control of entities.
   The **DDS:Access:Permissions** plugin provides access control to DomainParticipants at the DDS Domain and Topic level.
 * Encryption of data.